Want to know who the best bodybuilders of all time are?

 Yates was given the nickname “The Shadow” because he would just turn up to professional bodybuilding competitions without warning and completely smoke the competition.

-He had one of the biggest backs in bodybuilding history and pioneered the mass monster era of the sport.
+He had one of the biggest backs in bodybuilding history and pioneered the sport’s mass monster era.

-Yates won the majority of shows he competed in during his bodybuilding career and published an autobiography titled Blood and Guts, to help aspiring bodybuilders with their training.
+Yates won most shows he competed in during his bodybuilding career and published an autobiography titled Blood and Guts to help aspiring bodybuilders with their training.

 3. Lee Haney